OpenShift Dedicated uses machine pools as an elastic, dynamic provisioning method on top of your cloud infrastructure.

 The primary resources are machines, machine sets, and machine pools.

 MachineSet resources are groups of machines.
-If you need more machines or must scale them down, this is done by configuring the number of replicas in the machine pool to which the machine sets belong.
+If you need more machines or must scale them down, change the number of replicas in the machine pool to which the machine sets belong.

 Machine pools are a higher level construct to machine sets.

 A machine pool creates machine sets that are all clones of the same configuration across availability zones.
 Machine pools perform all of the host node provisioning management actions on a worker node.
 If you need more machines or must scale them down, change the number of replicas in the machine pool to meet your compute needs.
-Scaling can be configured manually or you can set autoscaling.
+You can manually configure scaling or set autoscaling.

 By default, a cluster is created with one machine pool.
-Additional machine pools can be added later to an existing cluster and you can modify the default machine pool.
-Machine pools can also be deleted.
+You can add additional machine pools to an existing cluster, modify the default machine pool, and delete machine pools.